-This option embeds the curve xy coordinate data for all curves into the session file.
+curve data into session file.
 A session file with embedded curve data can be retrieved even if the model files are missing.
 However, a session retrieved using embedded curve data loses information such as curve ID and graph properties.
-If you want this option to be enabled always, you can set the preference: thissession_embed_curve_data: ON (see Format of the oa pref File for more details).
+If you want this option to be enabled always, you can set the preference: this\session\embed\curve\data: ON (see Format of the oa\pref File for more details).